 Creative Fundraising that Worked

 To finance their idea initially, the trio thought of something rather ingenious to sell.
 During the Presidential election between Barack Obama and John McCain, the three roommates created and sold special-edition cereals, using the candidates as inspiration.
 They designed their own cereals, called “Obama O’s” and “Cap’n McCains,” and sold them online as well as at campaign rallies.
-With the growth of crowd funding, making sure their idea was creative was crucial to its success, and they rise is crowd funding is only getting bigger:
+With the growth of crowdfunding, making sure their idea was creative was crucial to its success, and they rise is crowdfunding is only getting bigger:

 A Rocky Start

-Finally, Airbnb gained footing and convinced the co-founder of Y Combinator, Paul Graham, to fund their idea – a $20,000 investment that opened the doors to getting more investors.
+Finally, Airbnb gained footing and convinced the co-founder of Y Combinator, Paul Graham, to fund their idea – a $20,000 investment that opened the doors to get more investors.
 They soon attracted a $600,000 investment from two other investors and were soon on their way to getting off the ground for good.
 But not everyone was convinced – Fred Wilson from Union Square Ventures famously turned down an investment opportunity, a mistake he later admitted regretting.

 The difficulties didn’t end with finding funding, however.
 Airbnb underwent a series of safety concerns sparked by a user whose home had been robbed by an Airbnb guest.
 This scare set the business back and resulted in hundreds of users who stopped using the service, afraid of the same thing happening to them.
 Airbnb and its investors struggled to find a solution to this issue and came up with a variety of ways to avoid disasters in the future, listed today on their Safety FAQs page.
-Their solutions include identification verifications, a profile and review system for users, and protecting users with a Host Guarantee program insuring guests up to $1,000,000 in damages.
+Their solutions include identification verifications, a profile, and review system for users, and protecting users with a Host Guarantee program insuring guests up to $1,000,000 in damages.

 From Failing Startup to Multibillion Dollar Business